0xhtw/0xhtw.github.io/writeups/papercutcve.md

 - ```headers = {'Origin': f'{base_url}'}```

-This emulates values a browser would send when navigating Papercuts admin UI.
+This emulates values a browser would send when navigating Papercut's admin UI.